-(Revised May 3, 2000 and September 21, 2000)
+(Revised on May 3, 2000 and September 21, 2000 , and on April 15, 2010; click to see old versions)

 In accordance with the Mission of Bradley University, the Administration of Bradley University encourages excellence in teaching, in research and in creative production, service learning, professional activities, and student engagement in projects as professionals.
 These activities take various forms depending on individual disciplines.